We Analyzed the Future Direction of Kulicke and Soffa Industries Inc. (KLIC), Here is What We Found

 KLIC’s Market Performance

-KLIC stocks went up by 8.82% for the week, with a monthly drop of 0.00% and a quarterly performance of 54.14%, while its annual performance rate touched 135.31%.
-The volatility ratio for the week stands at 4.91% while the volatility levels for the past 30 days are set at 5.29% for Kulicke and Soffa Industries Inc..
-The simple moving average for the period of the last 20 days is 4.98% for KLIC stocks with a simple moving average of 57.44% for the last 200 days.
+KLIC stocks went up by 19.75% for the week, with a monthly jump of 24.28% and a quarterly performance of 74.76%, while its annual performance rate touched 166.11%.
+The volatility ratio for the week stands at 4.89% while the volatility levels for the past 30 days are set at 5.16% for Kulicke and Soffa Industries Inc..
+The simple moving average for the period of the last 20 days is 17.91% for KLIC stocks with a simple moving average of 76.68% for the last 200 days.

 Analysts’ Opinion of KLIC